erblast/parcats/README.md

 framework for creating interactive flow graphs that allow manual drag’n drop sorting of dimensions and categories, highlightling single flows and displaying mouse over information.
-The ‘plotly.js’ dependency is quite heavy and therefore is outsourced into a seperate package.
+The ‘plotly.js’ dependency is quite heavy and therefore is outsourced into a separate package.

 ## Installation